salvium/salvium_docs/docs/THE PROJECT/sparc.md

 # SPARC: Spend Proof and Anonymized Returns for CARROT

-> **Status**: Planned
->
-> SPARC is a planned extension to the CARROT addressing protocol and is not yet implemented in Salvium.
-This document describes the conceptual design and intended functionality.

 ## Overview

 SPARC (Spend Proof and Anonymized Returns for CARROT) is a cryptographic protocol designed for Salvium cryptocurrency that extends the [CARROT addressing scheme](carrot.md).
 It aims to solve two critical challenges in privacy-focused cryptocurrencies: